unix-development/build-ar/README.md

 ```

 #### 10. Let Travis-ci do its job
-After committing and pushing your changes, you will notice that if your Travis-ci repository is being buildn.
+After committing and pushing your changes, you will notice that if your Travis-ci repository is being build.
 When it's complete, you can check your Github fork and you are supposed to see new commit changes in packages that you just added and files should be on your server.

 #### 11. Add to Pacman
 To use Pacman, you need to add this configuration to your `/etc/pacman.conf`.